BingHanLin/vscode-oneDev-browser/README.md

 A Visual Studio Code extension to browse pull requests, issues, and builds from your [oneDev](https://onedev.io/) instance, with a modern React + Tailwind UI.

+> **Notice: This extension is a personal side project and is not an official plugin from oneDev or its maintainers.**

 ---

 ## Features